9 of Liverpool’s best bargain signings since winning the UCL in 2005

 Well, it did in this case.
 But it only cost £6million.

-The Yorkshireman had already won everything in the domestic game when he was allowed to leave Man City on a free in 2015, but he never lost the hunger.
-And now he’s added the most prestigious European honour of all.
+The Yorkshireman had already won everything in the domestic game when he was allowed to leave Manchester City on a free in 2015, but he never lost the hunger.
+And at Liverpool he’s added the most prestigious European honour of all and another Premier League title.

-He’s had to bide his time, often filling in out of position, but he’s been a genuinely wonderful servant for the club – on and off the pitch
+He’s often had to fill in out of position, but he’s been a genuinely wonderful servant for the club – on and off the pitch.

 The Argentine never scored a goal in Liverpool’s colours quite as good as the one against Mexico in the 2006 World Cup, but frankly, that was always an impossible feat.
 And he still had quite the highlight reel at the club.